NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

     ![Locating Newtonsoft.Json package](media/QS_Use-08-Console1.png)

 1. Enter the command `Install-Package Newtonsoft.Json` (see [Install-Package](../reference/ps-reference/ps-ref-install-package.md)).
 The console window shows output for the command.
 Errors typically indicate that the package isn't compatible with the project's target framework.

+   If you want more information on the Package Manager Console, see [Install and manage packages using Package Manager Console](../consume-packages/install-use-packages-powershell.md).

 ## Use the Newtonsoft.Json API in the app